Hatboro-Horsham Senior High School: Hatters Robotics

 Hatters Robotics is Hatboro-Horsham's FIRST Robotics Competition team.
 Also known as Team 708, Hatters Robotics was founded in 2001 by the Hatboro-Horsham School District in partnership with Motorola with the name “Hardwired Hatters”.
 A few years later, Laura Shepler, a former FIRST mentor, expressed interest in forming, or joining, a FIRST team for the Upper Moreland School District.
 In 2005, the Upper Moreland School District “fused” resources with Hatboro-Horsham and established a team with the name “Hardwired Fusion” to better represent the union of the two districts.
 At first this seemed rather ironic because Hatboro-Horsham and Upper Moreland were infamous rivals in all other competitive sports, other than robotics.

 Between 2005 and 2006, the team grew under the sponsorship of Immunicon and AMI Semiconductors.
 In his first full season as Chief Advisor in 2008, Eric Zygmont secured the support of both Upper Moreland and Hatboro-Horsham’s Educational Foundations, as well as the Jannsen Pharmaceutical Corporation.
 Team 708 continued to grow and was sponsored by seven separate organizations during the 2015 season including Lockheed Martin, the Hatboro-Horsham Educational Foundation, Autodesk, Hatboro Federal Savings, First Niagara, and Verizon.

 Student Council

-In union with the mission of Hatboro-Horsham Senior High School, the Hatboro-Horsham Senior High School Student Council strives to ensure that all students are actively engaged in the community, and encourages students to initiate and participate in school affairs.
+In union with the mission of Hatboro-Horsham High School, the student council strives to ensure that all students are actively engaged in the community, and encourages students to initiate and participate in school affairs.

-The Hatboro-Horsham Senior High School Student Council works to promote community through social and educational programming, and further activities and programs that provide opportunities for as many students to become involved as possible.
-The Student Council seeks to voice the opinions, interests, and concerns of the Hatboro-Horsham Student Body.
+The student council works to promote community through social and educational programming, and further activities and programs that provide opportunities for as many students to become involved as possible.
+The student council seeks to voice the opinions, interests, and concerns of the Hatboro-Horsham student body.

-The Student Council continuously strives to foster a harmonious atmosphere throughout the school by developing a sense of responsibility for conduct and behavior among students, as well as encouraging pride in the appearance of school buildings and grounds.
+The student council continuously strives to foster a harmonious atmosphere throughout the school by developing a sense of responsibility for conduct and behavior among students, as well as encouraging pride in the appearance of school buildings and grounds.